MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 If an admin needs to  disable Copilot only for users in Germany, they can accomplish that in feature access management using the following steps:

-1. Create a group access policy in feature access management using PowerShell cmdlets
+1. Create a group access policy in feature access management using PowerShell cmdlets.
 1. Assign the Microsoft 365 group that contains all Germany users to the group policy.
-1. Set the group policy to OFF (disabled)
+1. Set the group policy to OFF (disabled).

 As a result, all remaining users in the organizations (except Germany) can now use Copilot in Viva Engage.